jeevanshah07/Python-Password-Manager/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Make sure to include any revelants logs (located in `logs/log.log`)

 **Expected behavior**
 A clear and concise description of what you expected to happen.